biocorecrg/nextflow-course-2023-fall/_sources/nextflow_1.rst.txt

 - **Fast prototyping**

 You can quickly write a small pipeline that can be **expanded incrementally**.
-**Each task is independent** and can be easily added to other.
+**Each task is independent** and can be easily added to others.
 You can reuse scripts without re-writing or adapting them.

 - **Reproducibility**

-Nextflow supports **Docker** and **Singularity** containers technology.
+Nextflow supports many container technologies like Docker, Singularity / Apptainer, and Podman.
 Their use will make the pipelines reproducible in any Unix environment.
 Nextflow is integrated with **GitHub code sharing platform**, so you can call directly a specific version of a pipeline from a repository, download and use it on-the-fly.

 - **Portability**

-Nextflow can be executed on **multiple platforms** without modifiying the code.
-It supports several schedulers such as **SGE, LSF, SLURM, PBS, HTCondor** and cloud platforms like **Kubernetes, Amazon AWS, Google Cloud**.
+Nextflow can be executed on **multiple platforms** without modifying the code.
+It supports several schedulers such as **SGE, LSF, SLURM, PBS, and HTCondor** and cloud platforms like **Kubernetes, Amazon AWS, and Google Cloud**.

 .. image:: images/executors.png